databricks/koalas/README.md

  - some functions may be missing (see the [Contributions](#Contributions) section)

- - some behaviour may be different, in particular in the treatment of nulls: Pandas uses Not a Number (NaN) special constants to indicate missing values, while Spark has a special flag on each value to indicate missing values.
-We would love to hear your use case if you find differences.
+ - some behavior may be different, in particular in the treatment of nulls: Pandas uses Not a Number (NaN) special constants to indicate missing values, while Spark has a special flag on each value to indicate missing values.
+We would love to hear from you if you come across any discrepancies

  - because Spark is lazy in nature, some operations like creating new columns only get performed when Spark needs to print or write the dataframe.